benizi/ConscientiousProgrammer/source/_posts/2013-06-29-nil-non-determinism-exceptions.markdown

 ## My fix

 For now, before I propose to pygments.rb that an exception be raised (this would be least intrusive to Jekyll, whose source code would not need to be changed for the exception to propagate usefully), I simply hacked `8` to `80` to avoid a timeout!

+### (Update of 2013-12-18)

+The `pygments.rb` library [has finally been updated with a `MENTOS_TIMEOUT` environment variable](https://github.com/tmm1/pygments.rb/commit/e0ed7f73f03aa59680b469f4f26e208d3cf8d999).

+This is obviously a short-term hack, and I don't see how a typical Octopress user would even find out about this new environment variable, but until I implement a better solution and submit a pull request to the `pygments.rb` team, I have no right to complain!

 ## Conclusion